Protecting your data

 As a cloud-service, the security of your data is our top priority.
 We've outlined important measures to keep your data private below.
 We employ a broad range of additional safeguards and protective measures that would be either (i) too complicated to explain or (ii) unwise to share with the public.
 Please do get touch if you have any questions.

-Microsoft Azure is constantly auditing its services and has approved to be compliant with the following standards, among others:
+Amazon Web Services is constantly auditing its services and has approved to be compliant with the following standards, among others:

 - ISO 27001